 Jinno, of Afro Samurai, or at least when he is reintroduced in episodes 3-4.
 He has certain human parts, like his head, arms, and legs, but has to rely entirely on a mechanical body for his strength, breathing, and possibly his vision.

-After he got run over by the Sea Train, Franky of One Piece saved himself by replacing just about all his body parts in the front with mechanical parts from his old warships.
+After he got run over by the Sea Train, Franky of One Piece saved himself by replacing just about all his body parts in the front with mechanical parts from a old wrecked warship that was floating around.
 It should also be noted that Franky built himself.
 Then there's Bartholemew Kuma of the Seven Warlords of the Sea.
 Unlike Franky he wasn't built from scraps, and it shows.
 At this point, it's not clear how much of him is still human, or if he's the equivalent of The Terminator now.
 As of chapter 560 the Pacifista transformation process (which was done gradually over time) was recently completed, leaving him a mute emotionless machine.

 After the two year time skip, we find that Franky has "upgraded" himself even more robotic-looking.
 His shoulders are massive and spherical, and his forearms are cubes attached with giant screws (to list the two most obvious differences).
 In his own words, he's "completely beyond human understanding now!"
 Everyone else just finds it cool, though... except for Nami and Robin.

 There are a few other minor cyborg characters running around the series, such as Kaido's servant Scotch.

 The manga Eden: It's an Endless World! features cybernetics prominently, from replacement limbs or eyes to full-body cyborgs (particularly useful to soldiers and hackers).
 The prosthetic parts are extremely common and seemingly available to all but the poorer characters, despite the story being being set barely a century from now.
 It's nicely justified by the recent body drying plague that crippled half of the world's population and triggered a technological revolution.